 Byte Histogram in Python 3

-I had this curious thought the other day: what is the byte value distribution in binary files, such as an executable?
+I had this curious thought the other day: what’s the byte value distribution in binary files, such as an executable?
 Take for example /bin/echo on OS X 10.11.1.

-What we want to find out more precisely is: how likely will a certain byte value appear in a file.
+What we want to find out more precisely is: how likely does a certain byte value appear in a file?
 And how does it look like when we visualize that distribution?

 This is going to be a field day thanks to a few handy classes and methods in the Python 3 standard library.
-Let’s get started!
+Let’s get started then.

 Reading the file

 While reading binary files, we need to make sure that we open a file in binary mode.
-This can be accomplished by passing the "rb" (open for reading and enable binary mode) flag to the open function.
+You can achieve this by passing the "rb" flag to the open function.
+This flag tells Python and the operating system to open the file read-only and to interpret the contents as raw bytes.
+The r stands for read-only and the b stands for binary.

-This will keep the Python runtime from decoding the contents of the file and instead allows us to access the raw bytes.
-Otherwise we would get a UTF-8 decoding error, as our binary file /bin/echo contains bytes that cannot be decoded into valid UTF-8 characters.
+The b flag keeps the Python runtime from trying to decode the contents of the file and instead gives them to as raw bytes.
+If we don’t do this, Python throws a UTF-8 decoding error.
+The binary file /bin/echo contains bytes that Python can’t decode into valid UTF-8 characters.

-We also make use of the open() context manager, which is a good habit for several reasons.
-It allows open files and their file descriptors to be garbage collected immediately after leaving the context manager and it makes exception handling easier, as the context manager closes file descriptors even in the presence of exceptions and passes the exceptions on after all resources have been freed.
+We also use the open() context manager.
+You can open files and Python closes and garbage collects file descriptors immediately after leaving the context manager.
+This makes exception handling easier as well.
+The context manager closes file descriptors even in when the inner code raises an exception.

 Note also that byte-wise access